sjtufl/JFSON/README.md

 * `Handler`

   `Handler` is critical for implementing SAX API.
-In nature, it's a events handler when parsing JSON stream.
+In nature, it's an events handler when parsing JSON stream.
 Class `Document` and Class `Writer` are implemented `Handler` in JFSON.
 However, users can build their own `Handler` according to their needs.

 #### Parsing and Generating